Aditya10324/Vityarthi-Project/statement.md

 ### Getting Started

-Simply run the script and follow the on-screen prompts.
-Enter letters when requested, and watch the hangman take shape as you make incorrect guesses.
-Can you solve the word before the hangman is complete?
+*   Run the following command to run the program.

+          python hangman_main.py

+*   Enter *y* to start the program else enter *n*.
+*   Guess the letters of the word in the given nmber of tries.
+*   If you manage to predict the letters of the word before tries end, you win the game else you lose.
+*   You may play again by entering *y* else enter *n* to close the program.

 ### Future Enhancements